fullstack-development/blockchain-wiki-en/concepts/oracles/readme-en.md

 Advantages of the Operator Contract over the Oracle Contract:
 1. The limitation on the response size from the oracle node has been removed.
 Previously, the response was limited to bytes32.
 2. Deployment process: With the Oracle Contract, it was necessary to manually compile and deploy the contract for each node.
 To address this, the Operator Contract introduced the OperatorFactory contract.
 3. Flexible funding system for node addresses: Multiple externally owned accounts (EOAs) can be used on Chainlink nodes.
-This allows for multiple strategies for sending back transactions.
+This allows to set multiple strategies for sending back transactions.

 ### Contract Overview